SpaceXpanse/neoscrypt-xaya/README.md

-# Neoscrypt Python Module
+# Neoscrypt-xaya Python Module

-This package defines a simple Python module for the Neoscrypt PoW hash function, as used by SpaceXpanse ROD and other blockchains.
+This package defines a simple Python module for the Neoscrypt-xaya PoW hash function, as used by SpaceXpanse ROD and other blockchains.

-Neoscrypt hash in C wrapped in python module
+Neoscrypt-xaya hash in C wrapped in python module

 It can be installed or built with python 2 or 3.
 Just use the right python version to install or build.